alevar/CHESS_WEB/IDEAS.rst

 !!!!!
 Sex chromosome resolution - PAR regions. implement the algorithm in the original paper

 When examining transcripts at a locus (gene tab).
 Use https://lineup.js.org/app/#happiness .
 We can present various stats, like plddt, sources, expression, intron conservation, etc. When clicking on a transcript, can load a view of introns and exons of that transcript (as two side-by-side) panels

+!!!
+Provide annotation mode:
+1. User uploads a gtf file
+2. extract intron chains and send to the server
+3. server queries mysql to get all transcripts with matching intron chains
+4. server returns a list of transcripts with matching intron chains
+5. client parses the response, compares chains once more and annotates output, witch graphical display

+!!!
+Add search bar to search for anything by attribute.
+Whatever get's typed in, is then searched against the attributes tables.
+- Matching transcripts and genes are returned to the user